jliuhtonen/mvb/README.md

 ## Usage

-Register a bot and obtain an authentication token with Telegram
+Register a bot and obtain an authentication token with Telegram, see [introduction to bots](https://core.telegram.org/bots).

-Create a Mvb instance with your token
+Create a Mvb instance with your token:

 ```javascript
 import Mvb from 'mvb'